Al-Andalus: Rule

 Abd al Rahman I died in 788 after a lengthy and prosperous reign.
 He was succeeded by his son, Hisham I, who secured power by exiling his brother who had tried to rebel against him.
 Hisham enjoyed a stable reign of eight years and was succeeded by his son Al-Hakam I. The next few decades were relatively uneventful, with only occasional minor rebellions, and saw the rise of the emirate.
 In 822 Al Hakam died and was succeeded by Abd al-Rahman II, the first great emir of Córdoba.
 He rose to power with no opposition and sought to reform the emirate.
 He quickly reorganized the bureaucracy to be more efficient and built many mosques across the emirate.
 During his reign science and art flourished, as many scholars fled the Abbasid caliphate due to the disastrous Fourth Fitna.
-The scholar Abbas ibn Firnas made an attempt to flee, though accounts vary on his success.
+The scholar Abbas ibn Firnas made an attempt to fly, though accounts vary on his success.
 In 852 Abd al Rahman II died, leaving behind him a powerful and well-established state that had become one of the most powerful in the Mediterranean.